Conditional Belonging: What Minority Ethnic STEM Students Tell UK Universities

 "students’ construction and negotiation of belonging can be ‘conditional’ and ‘conditioned’"

-Across themes, the practical point is consistent: conditional belonging changes how students participate.
+Across these themes, the practical takeaway is consistent: conditional belonging changes how students participate.
 It affects confidence, willingness to speak, who takes leadership in group work, and whether students interpret institutional support as “for people like me”.

 Practical implications